This article was updated on June 7 with additional reporting.

-When it became clear that initial stay-at-home orders would last awhile, speculation began about a looming covid-19 baby boom.
+More than a year ago, when it became clear that initial stay-at-home orders would last a while, speculation began about a looming covid-19 baby boom.
 It certainly made sense at the time: a bunch of couples stuck at home, little to do.

-Instead, procreation plans were put on literal ice.
+Instead, many procreation plans were put on literal ice.

-Even as New York City’s businesses — restaurants, bars, gyms, retail — have been slammed by the pandemic, New York University’s Langone Fertility Center has seen a 41 percent increase in women freezing their eggs compared with the same time period in 2019.
-And that number might have been even higher if not for the Langone center’s three-month pandemic-induced closure.
+Even as New York City’s businesses — restaurants, bars, gyms, retail — were slammed by the pandemic, New York University’s Langone Fertility Center has seen an 83 percent increase in women freezing their eggs when comparing January to May 2021 numbers to the same time period in 2019.

-James A. Grifo, the center’s director, has an explanation for the surge: In a time when people feel so helpless, he says, freezing eggs is one way to restore a sense of control.
+James A. Grifo, the center’s director, has an explanation for the surge: In a time when people feel so helpless, he says, freezing eggs could be one way to restore a sense of control.